zziro/catalog-project-deployment/README.md

 * Click on Networking tab -> Firewall, and two custom ports: 123 and 2200. ![alt text][custom-firewall]:

 * Connection to Amazon Lightsail:
 	* Rename file: sudo mv LightsailDefaultPrivateKey-us-east-1.pem private_key.pem <br />
 	* Move .pem file to .ssh folder: sudo mv private_key.pem ~/.ssh <br />
 	* Change Directory (cd): cd .ssh <br />
 	* Change permissions: sudo chmod 600 private_key.pem <br />
 	* Test connection to AWS Lightsail: sudo ssh -i ~/.ssh/private_key ubuntu@54.152.38.77 <br />
+	Note: LightsailDefaultPrivateKey-us-east-1.pem's content is at the bottom of this file.

 * Creating new User
 	* Once logged in in Amazon Lightsail, change the user to super user: sudo su (this will allow to make changes in the server with user root).